 - Innate support for Google Analytics

 - Cryptographic nonce security

 If you’re less experienced in SEO but still want to use many of the best SEO practices, All in One SEO Pack goes a long way towards giving a beginner a hand.

 While blogging is often about creating a community that encourages participation and discussion, more often than not, opening up a forum also means opening the floodgates to unwanted spam.
 That’s where Akismet comes in.
 Essentially, this plugin does a simple check of posted comments against Akismet’s own spam database to flag potentially harmful comments and prevent them from being posted.

 With deep customization options, Akismet offers all the control and power of having a full time moderation staff with none of the costs.
 It can show you which comments were caught, which were approved, and even a complete history of every comment it has ever blocked.

-EnderTech is a Los Angeles Web Developer able to provide solutions for your WordPress and other web development needs.
-Contact us for a free consultation.
+Endertech is a Los Angeles WordPress Developer agency able to provide solutions for your WordPress and other web development needs.
+Contact us for your free consultation.